-Canberra Brickworks & Environs - Assessment of total costs and revenues A

-Comitad Course \$ million
+Ś

-Capital Costs 10
+Capital Costs •

 The Adelaide Avenue/Cotter Road Interchange 104

-Earth and Roadworks 80
+Earth and Roadworks 8

 Upgrade of connecting roads 10

-Upgrade of Electricity, Water, Storm Water and Sewerage Infrastructure through Yarralumla 15
+Upgrade of Electricity, Water, Storm Water and Sewerage Infrastructure through Yarralumla 1

-Relocation ICON and telecommunications į
+Relocation ICON and telecommunications

-Brickworks access and parking to enable future use 3
+Brickworks access and parking to enable future us

-Full decontamination of the Brickworks Site 90
+Full decontamination of the Brickworks Site 9

 Make Safe Brickworks Building 20

-Stabilising Brickworks site fill - Quarry Park, proposed housing development sites 8
+Stabilising Brickworks site fill - Quarry Park, proposed housing development sites

-Decontaminating adjacent public land between brickworks and Golf Club :
+Decontaminating adjacent public land between brickworks and Golf Club

-Landscaping development, Quarry and Westridge Parks 10
+Landscaping development, Quarry and Westridge Parks 1

-Total Capital Costs 348
+Total Capital Costs 34

 LDA Total Revenue

-LDA Land sales fully serviced blocks 160
+LDA Land sales fully serviced blocks 16

-Revenue less Costs -188
+Revenue less Costs -18

 Canberra Brickworks & Environs - Other significant costs not quantified

 Shops, commercial and community services

 Parking Yarralumla Centre

 Inadequacy of Yarralumla Centre

 Traffic congestion in Cotter Road Adelaide Avenue intersection with Yarralumla and Deakin

 Traffic Congestion within Yarralumla

 Funding for restoration and adaptive re-use of the Brickworks

-Financial assistance for sound proofing houses on construction routes including double
+Financial assistance for sound proofing houses on construction routes including double glazing

-glazing

-Compensation for impact of a decade construction & development works on local residents
+Compensation for impact decade construction & development works on local residents and property values

-- A significant concern with the proposed development and the consultation process is that the major issues raised in the 2010 consultations and submissions have not been addressed.
-The changes that have been made create further significant impact and as such the 2013 proposed development is a regression from the 2010 proposal. - 18.7 The development proposal does not address the principles goals and objectives of the planning framework in the ACT in a transparent and rigorous manner.
-This framework includes the National Capital Plan, The ACT Territory Plan, The Canberra Spatial Plan and the ACT Planning Strategy. - 18.8 On the basis of this detailed analysis in this submission, which directly addresses the Community's concerns, the Yarralumla Residents Association calls for the current proposed development strategy and preferred option (LDA 2013) for the Canberra Brickworks and Environs to be withdrawn.
+A significant concern with the proposed development and the consultation process is that the major issues raised in the 2010 consultations and submissions have not been addressed.
+The changes that have been made create further significant impact and as such the 2013 proposed development is a regression from the 2010 proposal.

+The development proposal does not address the principles goals and objectives of the planning framework in the ACT in a transparent and rigorous manner.
+This framework includes the National Capital Plan, The ACT Territory Plan, The Canberra Spatial Plan and the ACT Planning Strategy.

+On the basis of this detailed analysis in this submission, which directly addresses the Community's concerns; the Yarralumla Residents Association calls for the current proposed development strategy and preferred option (LDA 2013) for the Canberra Brickworks and Environs to be withdrawn.
 A comprehensive analysis must be undertaken of the area and the issues identified in this and other submissions fully and transparently addressed.
 These issues include the scale and scope, impacts on the community, heritage and environment, the overall cost, feasibility and viability.